310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Madara %}
-*<nowiki/>'Tis my utter folly!* I can’t say you’re wrong for calling me out on that, but just trust me on this and follow along!
+*'Tis my utter folly!* I can’t say you’re wrong for calling me out on that, but just trust me on this and follow along!

 It’ll be fine, just fine!
 Everything will surely end in success!